 Is there any city that’s quite like New Orleans?
-From the historical charm of the French Quarter, to the debauchery of Bourbon Street, the live music on every street corner, and the fusion of French, Spanish, and Afro-Carribbean cultures, there’s nothing quite like the Big Bayou.
+From the historical charm of the French Quarter, to the debauchery of Bourbon Street (which is similar to Nashville’s Honky Tonk Highway), the live music on every street corner, and the fusion of French, Spanish, and Afro-Carribbean cultures, there’s nothing quite like the Big Bayou.
 This has been a city that has been on my bucket list forever, and when I finally spotted a cheap flight there, I booked it immediately and finally got to spend 3 days in New Orleans.

 New Orleans may have been devastated when Hurricane Katrina hit, but it has come back stronger than ever before.
 There is an unwavering spirit about this city and its residents that can’t be found anywhere else.
 In the years that have followed, New Orleans has also reinvented itself into a hip city known for its vibrant culture, and an up-and-coming culinary scene.
 The people here are also some of the friendliest you will ever meet, and you will experience Southern hospitality wherever you go.